Menu

 • Washington – Guideline Document

-States (11) with no licensure laws, regulations, or policies governing telepractice:
+No licensure laws, regulations, or policies governing telepractice – 10 States:

-Colorado, Hawaii, Kansas, Michigan, Mississippi, Missouri, North Dakota, Pennsylvania, Rhode Island, South Dakota–Audiology, Wisconsin
+Hawaii, Kansas, Michigan, Mississippi, Missouri, New Hampshire; North Dakota, Pennsylvania, Rhode Island, South Dakota–Audiology

 National Council of State Boards of Examiners